bmeviauac01/datadriven/docs/en/lecture-notes/exam-preparation/index.md

 ### Transaction Management

-The following exercises relate to the `lecture-notes/transactions/index.md` material.
+The following exercises relate to the `Transactions` material.

 ??? example "Exercise 1 – Isolation level comparison"
     **Task:** What is the difference between the `READ COMMITTED` and `REPEATABLE READ` isolation levels?
 When should each be used?